boobalana/pro/README.md

 Base folder holds all the kubernetes manifest and kustomize file overlays will be used to have custom configuration based on Environment.
 Example here are running 1 replica for dev and 2 replica for Prod

+Each Environments can deployed in its own namespace here we use 2 namespace Dev & Prod
 ```
 cd infra
 kubectl create -k overlays/dev